openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 The capability to lazily load content from independently built modules into the page - without iframes - solves many of the `Composability`_ and `User and Developer Experience`_ issues above.
 In particular, it gives us a way of composing UI elements from different MFEs/Domains dynamically at runtime without a "host" application needing to know anything about the "guest" at build-time.
 The two remain completely decoupled, save some shared runtime configuration.
 It also cuts down on the number of full page refreshes experienced by users.

-It's worth noting that adopting runtime module loading has a high degree of overlap with the capabilities of the `frontend-plugin-framework <https://github.com/openedx/frontend-plugin-framework>`_ (FPF) and is a natural extension of its feature set.
+It's worth noting that adopting runtime module loading has a high degree of overlap with the capabilities of the `frontend-plugin-framework <frontend-plugin-framework_>`_ (FPF) and is a natural extension of its feature set.

 Advantages: Runtime Module Loading
 ----------------------------------

 * Reduces the frequency of full page refreshes.
 MFEs today are completely independent, so navigating between them means loading a completely new page (even if they share dependencies).
 * Improves composability across MFEs/domains.
 We have no way to show more than one MFE on the same page today except by using iframes or by creating hard dependencies between MFEs at build-time by extracting 'shared' code into a new library, like `frontend-component-header <frontend-component-header_>`_, `frontend-component-footer <frontend-component-footer_>`_, or `frontend-lib-content-components <https://github.com/openedx/frontend-lib-content-components>`_.
 Each of these increases our dependency maintenance burden significantly.
-* Improves runtime extensiblity by allowing us to configure where an MFE's code should be loaded from, rather than needing to build it in to an app.
+* Improves runtime extensibility by allowing us to configure where an MFE's code should be loaded from, rather than needing to build it in to an app.
 It dovetails nicely with the `frontend-plugin-framework <frontend-plugin-framework_>`_ by providing us with a seamless, performant, and flexible way of extending our frontends without needing to rebuild the host.

 Capability: Shared Dependencies
 ===============================